jiangsanity/cs4641-music-sentiment-analysis/index.md

 The results are somewhat promising but K-Means is not ideal as there are not any visible circular clusters, thus we decided to attempt DBScan and GMM on the data.

 ### DBScan
 DBScan was also performed to see if it could give us more information compared to previous approaches.
 The most challenging part of DBScan we encountered was optimizing the eps value and min_components.
-The results from the clustering are show below.
+The results from the clustering are shown below.

-Results for all features:<br>
+Results for all 8 features through PCA, top 2 principal components:<br>
 ![dbscan_all](./figures/dbscan_all.png)

-Results for all features except key and mode:<br>
+We see two strip-like clusters, probably due to the binary mode feature included.
+This seemed a little awkward, so we decided to try this with mode (as well as key, another discrete-valued feature) removed.

+Results without key and mode, leaving 6 features put through PCA, top 2 principal components:<br>
 ![dbscan_no_key_mode](./figures/dbscan_no_key_mode.png)

-Results for only energy vs valence:<br>
+We also decided to use only valence and energy:<br>
 ![dbscan_energy_valence](./figures/dbscan_energy_valence.png)
+(seems to be tilted since we forgot to remove PCA from this one)

-Again, we see not significant conclusions so we decided to try our last clustering method, GMM.
+We didn't get any satisfactory results, so we decided to try GMM.

 ### GMM
-Songs can convery multiple emotions and thus it was logical to apply soft-clustering to our problem.
-When applying GMM on our initial set of features, we see the following results.
+Songs can convey a mix of emotions, so we decided to try a soft-clustering approach to our problem with GMM.
+Here, we arbitrarily decided to use 12 cluster centers, each one corresponding to one emotion on the emotion circle shown in the results and conclusion section.

+Results for all 8 features through PCA, top 2 principal components:<br>
 ![gmm_all](./figures/gmm_all.png)

-As we can see, there is a very obvious separation (presumable mode) and potentially the subsections are split by key (0-14).
-These clusters are believable but we felt that key and mode biased the data too strongly and thus we attempted GMM again without key and mode.
-The results are show below.
+We see the same two-strip separation.
+The 12 separate clusters are likely separated by key (0-11).
+These clusters are believable but we felt that those features would make our classification too reliant on mode and key.
+We wanted to see what our clusters would look like without key and mode.

 ![gmm_all](./figures/gmm_all_no_key_mode.png)

 This looks a lot better but we approach GMM again but only looking at **energy vs valence**.
 The results are very promising because they coincide with expected results and allow us to label our clusters.
-The results is show below.
+The results are shown below.

 ![gmm_all](./figures/gmm_energy_valence.png)

 ## Unsupervised Learning Results and Conclusion
-GMM seems to provide the most promising clustering (especially energy vs vaence) and would allow us to assign clusters to the following emotion circle.
+GMM seems to provide the most promising clustering (especially energy vs valence) and would allow us to assign clusters to the following emotion circle.

 ![emotion_circle](./figures/emotion_circle.png)

-We generated csv files cooresponding to each cluster to verify any differences and assist in labeling.
+We generated csv files corresponding to each cluster to verify any differences and assist in labeling.
 You can listen to examples of such below to see differences in musical emotion.

 ### Music Cluster Snippets